microchipTechnical Architecture

 The Bolt Price Oracle is the foundation of the protocol.

-• It continuously sources market data (liquidity depth, volumes, volatility) from both centralized and decentralized exchanges.
+• Continuously sources market data from centralized and decentralized exchanges

-• A network of validators emits Proof of Pricing Efficiency (PoPE), verifying that trades are executed at the best available market rate.
+A network of validators emits Proof of Price Efficiency (PoPE), verifying that execution prices reflect the best available global market rates.
+This effectively acts as a global quoting engine, ensuring price consistency across all supported chains.

 Bolt Outposts

-Bolt Outposts are chain-specific smart contracts deployed across ecosystems such as Cosmos, Sui, etc.
+Bolt Outposts are chain-specific smart contracts deployed across supported ecosystems such as Cosmos and Sui.

-• They serve as liquidity hubs, exposing Bolt’s pricing and settlement logic directly to users on any supported chain.
+• Expose Bolt’s pricing and settlement logic directly on-chain

-• Outposts utilize single-sided, multi-quote liquidity pools — meaning LPs provide one base asset, which can be traded against multiple quote assets.
+Outposts use single-sided, multi-quote liquidity pools, where liquidity providers deposit a single base asset that can be traded against multiple quote assets.

 Market Makers (Order Settlers)

-• They rebalance drained pools by returning hedged assets onchain, ensuring liquidity remains aligned.
+• Rebalancing pools by returning hedged assets on-chain

 Trade & Liquidity Flow

-1. Order Creation – User initiates a token swap on a Bolt Outpost for the quoted price provided by the Oracle
+1. Order Creation A user initiates a swap on a Bolt Outpost at the oracle-quoted price.

 Liquidity Lifecycle